Lieutenant Governor of Mississippi: Powers, duties, and structure

 Political scientists often describe Mississippi's lieutenant governor as one of the most powerful such officers in the country.
 The lieutenant governor is the only official in Mississippi to be a member of two branches of state government, legislative and executive; the Mississippi Supreme Court has ruled this state of affairs an exception to Mississippi's general separation of powers doctrine.
 They are constitutionally ex officio President of the Senate, while the Senate empowers the lieutenant governor through its rules to determine the composition of its committees and refer bills to them.
 Historically, the lieutenant governor has determined the composition of all Senate committees except the Rules Committee, of which they are a member.
 As the Mississippi Senate has no seniority system, lieutenant governors are relatively unrestricted in appointing committees that suit their personal policy preferences.
-As a result of their powers over committee composition and bill referrals, the official can wield wide authority over the progress of legislation in the Senate.
+As a result of their powers over committee composition and bill referrals, the official can wield wide authority over the progress of legislation in the Senate; historically, lieutenant governors have enjoyed the ability to pass most bills they favor through the Senate and block most they dislike.

 The constitution empowers the lieutenant governor to participate in legislative debates and to cast tie-breaking votes both in the Senate and in joint resolutions of both houses of the State Legislature.
 As presiding officer in the Senate, they rule on points of order, sign all passed bills, and are entitled to serve on the Joint Legislative Budget Committee.
 They are also empowered to appoint two of the members of the Mississippi Board of Education.
 In the event the incumbent governor of Mississippi dies, is incapacitated, or leaves the state, the lieutenant governor assumes their responsibilities as acting governor.
 In the event the lieutenant governor is unavailable in the State Senate, the body's president pro tempore assumes their responsibilities there.

 The lieutenant governor is constitutionally required to collect the same compensation as the speaker of the House.
-Their salary is $60,000 per year, but is set to increase to $85,000 annually in 2024.
+Their salary is $60,000 per year but is set to increase to $85,000 annually in 2024.
 If serving as acting governor, the lieutenant governor collects the same pay as the governor.
 They maintain an office on the third floor of the Mississippi State Capitol.